 5. Use incognito mode on your web browser when searching for flights

 Sites like Kayak, Expedia, and Priceline can raise the price of the same flight every time you search for it, so to combat this make sure you are searching with Incognito mode on in your browser (i.e. on Chrome).

 7. Use Priceline’s last-minute booking deals to save vacation money

-With last minute booking on Priceline.com, you will be given a price, a window of departure times (morning and evening flights) the amount of stops, and a handful of airlines but you won’t know exactly which flight you’ll be on until you book.
+With last minute booking on Priceline.com, you will be given a price, a window of departure times (morning and evening flights) the number of stops, and a handful of airlines but you won’t know exactly which flight you’ll be on until you book.
 I used this when I booked a flight from New York to Los Angeles the day before and paid $300 instead of $500 for a non-stop flight with American Airlines.

 8. Buy airport lounge passes on eBay